Save big on a high-efficiency heat pumps

 Ensure the home qualifies:

-Customer must hire a Contractor must be a qualified Trade Ally from the Wattsmart Vendor Network.
-Find approved vendors: pacificpower.tradeally.com/.
+- Customer must hire a contractor, who is a qualified Trade Ally from the Wattsmart Vendor Network.
+Find a program-qualified vendor: pacificpower.tradeally.com.
 Projects from contractors not on this list will not be considered.

 - Must be existing single family home, new construction is not eligible for this incentive.